This laboratory is also available in PDF.

 Summary: We explore two techniques for algorithmically generating interesting images: Random drawing and Color grids.

-For this laboratory, you will need to have a copy of
+For the second half of this laboratory, you will need to have a copy of

 grid.scm in your GIMP

 c.
 Start GIMP and verify that themenu contains a submenu.